aquasecurity/tracee/docs/docs/install/kubernetes.md

     Tracee can produce a very high volume of events which could overwhelm kubectl's log collection command.
 If run in a busy cluster or with a verbose policy, this command might be slow or unresponsive.

 In production scenario you would probably want to collect and ship events logs into a persistent storage that you can query.
 You can use any log collection solution of your choosing.
-We have a tutorial on how to do this using the open source Graphana Stack [here](../../tutorials/deploy-grafana-dashboard.md).
+We have a tutorial on how to do this using the open source Grafana Stack [here](../../tutorials/deploy-grafana-dashboard.md).

 ## Applying Policies